ditcraft/smartcontracts/README.md

 	 -  commits a vote hash\* (this alss triggers the locking of KNW tokens)
  - `revealVote(pollID, address, choice, salt)`
 	 - reveals the committed vote to the public
+ - `resolvePoll(pollID)`
+	 - resolves the poll and calculated the outcome
- - `resolveVote(pollID)`
+-  `resolveVote(pollID, choice, address)`
-	 - resolves the vote, calculated the outcome and returns the reward to the calling contract (also triggers the minting/burning of KNW tokens)
+	 - resolves the individuals vote and returns the reward to the calling contract (also triggers the minting/burning of KNW tokens)

-Note that all of the functions that start or interact with votes can only be called via ditContracts.
+Note that all of the functions that start or interact with votes can only be called by the ditCoordinator.
 \* = The vote is committed with hash = (choice|salt) where choice = {0, 1} and salt = {0, 2^256-1}

 ### ditCoordinator
 The ditCoordinator contract is the central piece of this architecture.
 It has the following external interfaces:

- - `getRepository(repository)`
-	 -  returns information about a repository (including the address of its ditContract)
  - `initRepository(repository, knowledge_labels, voteSettings)`
-	 -  creates a ditContract for a new repository with the specified settings
+	 -  initializes a new repository with the specified settings

-### ditContract
-The ditContracts are the controlling instance for every repository.
-This is the point of interaction for the users with the repository/votes.
-It has the following external interfaces:
+ - `repositoryIsInitialized(repository)`
+	 -  inidicates whether a repository has been initialized

- - `proposeCommit(label)`
+ - `proposeCommit(repository, label, voteduration)`
-	 -  initiates a new proposal and thus starts a new vote
+	 -  initiates a new proposal and thus starts a new vote with the specified settings
- - `voteOnProposal(proposalID, voteHash)` (also triggers the locking of KNW tokens)
+ - `voteOnProposal(repository, proposalID, voteHash)` (also triggers the locking of KNW tokens)
 	 -  votes on a proposal with the concealed/hashed vote
- - `openVoteOnProposal(proposalID, choice, salt)`
+ - `openVoteOnProposal(repository, proposalID, choice, salt)`
 	 - opens the concealed vote on a proposal and reveals it to the public
- - `finalizeVote(proposalID)`
+ - `finalizeVote(repository, proposalID)`
 	 finalizes the vote for the individual calling participant and claims the reward for this proposals' vote (also triggers the minting/burning of KNW tokens)